energywebfoundation/zurich-upgrade-guide/README.md

 ## 2. Modify Chainspec file

 If using Nethermind client with flag-based configuration, run `nethermind -c energyweb` to load the new chainspec automatically, then proceed to step **3**.
-Otherwise, follow **2.1–2.3** for manual updates.
+Otherwise, if you are using OpenEthereum or have customly placed chainspec please follow **2.1–2.3** for manual updates.

 ### 2.1 Manual download of new Chainspec 📥